 But Sam has a secret, and his past is about to catch up with him.

-Honestly, I could have made this week’s Top 5 a Top 10 so easily.
+Honestly, I could have made this week’s Top 5 a Top 10 books with disability so easily.
 But instead of my waffling on about more, C.G.
-Drews wrote a post not that long ago with 10 great recommendations.
+Drews wrote a post not that long ago with 10 recommendations of characters with disability.

 Please don’t forget to link to one of my posts (not my home page), and I will link back to all of your posts as soon as I can!!
 (Because I know it’s Tuesday here, but it’s probably still Monday elsewhere…)